bcgov/aps-infra-platform/documentation/how-to/sdx-subsystems.md

     An assigned Gateway ID will be returned.
 This Gateway can be used to configure routes and controls for services it connects to.

+!!! warning "Confirm the runtime currently hosts your organization"
+    Registration currently succeeds with `HTTP 200` even if the chosen runtime group's `hostedOrganizations` no longer includes your organization — for example after a runtime's hosting was changed after you queried `list-runtime-groups`.
+The resulting gateway is created but is missing the runtime's host domain, which will cause confusing downstream failures when publishing services or provider patterns.
+    After registering, call `get-subsystem-client` and confirm the runtime group actually appears in the returned `runtimeGroups` before proceeding.

+!!! warning "Registration is create-only"
+    `register-subsystem-gateway` cannot be used to repair or reconcile an already-registered subsystem namespace — repeating it against an existing namespace returns `HTTP 422 Namespace already exists`, even after the underlying problem (such as the missing hosted-organization relation above) has been corrected.
+Deleting the gateway to retry is not a safe workaround for a deterministic SDX gateway ID: it removes the resource set and marks the Keycloak namespace group `decommissioned` while the subsystem continues to reference the same gateway ID, and the namespace name will still be rejected as existing on a retry.
+Contact the APS team for recovery rather than deleting and recreating.

 ## Subsystem management

 ### Delete a subsystem